No new cases of COVID-19 reported by health unit

 The cancellation wait list is an option for those who meet current eligibility criteria and have an existing appointment booked but would like the opportunity to receive an earlier appointment date in the event of a cancellation.
 Sign up for the wait list must be done on Mondays for the upcoming week.

-Walk-in vaccine clinics – for first dose only – are being held Friday and Saturday from 10 a.m. to 2 p.m. at the Paris Fairgrounds, 139 Silver St., Paris, and at Laurier University, 1 Market St., Friday from 10 am. to 2 p.m.
+A walk-in vaccine clinic – for first dose only – is being held Saturday from 10 a.m. to 2 p.m. at the Paris Fairgrounds, 139 Silver St., Paris.

-Ontario officials are reporting more than 200 new COVID-19 cases for the first time this week, as well as four additional deaths related to the disease.
+The province’s daily case count jumped to 210 on Friday after three days below 200.
+The increase was partially due to an increase in testing.
+Ontario also reported four new COVID-19 deaths.

-The 210 new infections logged Thursday represent an increase from the 194 new cases on Wednesday, 164 on Tuesday and 170 on Monday.
+More than half of Ontario adults are now fully immunized and 78 per cent of them have had at least their first dose of COVID-19 vaccine, Health Minister Christine Elliott said Thursday.